 How to cook air fryer pork belly or salt pork so it’s full of flavor with a great crispy texture on the outside.
-Enjoy it for dinner or as a savory side dish for dinner too.
-Our pork belly in the oven is great but this is better!
+Enjoy it for dinner or as a savory side dish for breakfast too.
+Sliced, our pork belly in the oven is great but this is better!

 Want to make air fryer pork belly or salted pork?
 Here’s how to get it crispy and OH SO amazingly wonderful.
 Just one of our favorite easy air fryer recipes here on The Typical Mom blog. (affiliate links present, originally published 9/20)